microsoft/vscode-ai-toolkit/remote-finetuning.md

 Upon running this command, the extension will do the following operations:
 1. Synchronize your workspace with Azure Files.
-1. Trigger the ACA job using the commands specified in `./infra/fintuning.config.json`.
+1. Trigger the Azure Container Appjob using the commands specified in `./infra/fintuning.config.json`.

 During this process, QLoRA will be used for fine-tuning, and will create LoRA adapters for the model to use during inference.